 Oak wilt is highly susceptible in all species of red oak species, including the northern red oak (Quercus rubra), northern pin oak (Quercus ellipoidalis), and the Spanish oak (Quercus falcata).
 Fungal mats found on infected trees are transferred to the beetles bodies while feeding and then carried to other trees.

 Oak wilt has been reported throughout the northwestern United States, along the Great Lakes region and southwest as far as Texas.
-This pathogen does not occur in Canada and as a result the Canadian Food Inspection Agency regulates the importation of oak materials.
+Found in Canada for the first time in 2023, in the Niagara Falls area of Southern Ontario, it has now also been confirmed in the Township of Springwater, near Barrie, and in Niagara on the Lake.
+The Canadian Food Inspection Agency regulates the importation of oak materials.

 Impacts of Oak Wilt